 5. Wayanad Girijana Seva Trust

-Welcome to Wayanad Girijana Seva Trust, a charitable organization registered within the year 2002 with the prime and supreme objective of contributing to the method of education with a spotlight on Re-schooling the varsity drop-outs among the kids from the impoverished Tribal(Aboriginal) communities across Wayanad District one in all the foremost backward district in Kerala State.
+Welcome to Wayanad Girijana Seva Trust, a charitable organization registered in the year 2002 with the prime and supreme objective of contributing to the method of education with a spotlight on Re-schooling the varsity drop-outs among the kids from the impoverished Tribal(Aboriginal) communities across Wayanad District one in all the foremost backward district in Kerala State.

 Name | Wayanad Girijana Seva Trust |